-What do you get when you take a girl who likes to write, add a high-speed internet connection, mix in a pinch of technological knowhow, and season with a splash of sarcasm?
-Why, Bright Meadow of course
+What do you get when you take a girl who likes to write, add an internet connection, mix in a pinch of technological know-how, and season with a splash of sarcasm?
+Why, Bright Meadow of course.

 Your host for this evening…

 Over the years I have done everything from selling tea and coffee (I am a trained tea and coffee merchant and have the certificates to prove it); to making bus passes; studying archaeology and computer science; and working for the Offenders Learning and Skills Service.
 I am now having fun leading a double life in the sunny south(ish) of the UK.
 By day I do fun and exciting things in the world of publishing.
 By night I am a superhero called…

 Regardless of my day job, Bright Meadow has been my main forum for over a decade now, and the BrightMeadow username has followed me across the web.
 I am an active lurker on more mailing groups, wikis, blogs and forums than you could shake a moderately sized stick at and I am always on the lookout for new people to talk to.
 So say something in a comments field, say hi on Twitter, or drop me an email

 Yes, really.
 I can date the “Cas” identity back to 2001.
 Initially a character I played in an online RPG (I’ve already mentioned I’m a little geeky, right?), “Cas” quickly became something of an alter-ego, and over time it has become a nickname and a very real part of me.
 Yes, I do respond to being called Cas in real life.

 - Bright Meadow – main website where the fun has been happening for nearly a decade now

 - Instagram – daily snapshots of my life